caoccao/Javet/docs/build.rst

 Build Javet JNI Library
 =======================

-Once V8 is ready, please navigate to ``./cpp`` and execute corresponding build script.
+Once V8 is ready, please navigate to ``./cpp``, make sure CMake is accessible and execute corresponding build script.

 * Linux - ``sh build.sh -DV8_DIR=/where_the_v8_directory_is``.
 * Windows - ``build.cmd -DV8_DIR=\where_the_v8_directory_is``.